Outdoor Adventurers Home Ed

 Climbing is something we not only allow but encourage.
 The opportunities we have for this are endless.
 We have a number of trees and logs that the children can clamber over and climb up.
 We also have our special area called 'Monkey World' to help really hone those skills.
 We also have plenty of rope swings and a zipwire that goes across the stream.
 All of these areas help for a healthy strong child.

-We understand that there are some days that will be so wet or so cold, that some children will want a break from their adventures, The Bell Tent is the place for this.
-Equipped with art recourses, games, cushions, Lego, books and a wood burner, children can use this space to relax and recharge.
+We understand that there are some days that will be so wet or so cold, that some children will want a break from their adventures, we do have a bell tent and barn or hall we can retreat to if the weather is severe, depending on location.

-We are lucky enough to have access to a large lake, allowing us plenty of opportunity for pond dipping, discovering different plants, finding frogs and newts, catching butterflies and dragonflies and more.
+At both sites, we are lucky enough to have access to a large water source, a large lake at Hinton and the River Hamble at Hamble, allowing us plenty of opportunity for pond dipping, discovering different plants, finding frogs and newts, crabbing, catching butterflies and dragonflies and more.
 Sometimes we take the opportunity to sit still and just observe.

 As parents and carers, you will be able to follow your children’s adventures with our online observation system.
 We will take photos throughout the term of what the children have been up to and add them to their online journals.